Updated: Oct 26, 2020

 What I want to talk about today was inspired by the last book I read, as well as the last flight I took.
 The book is Jordan Peterson’s 12 Rules for Life, and what piqued my mind on the flight was the safety announcement.
 I realize that Jordan Peterson is a politically contentious figure, but I hope that doesn’t taint anyone’s view of what I am trying to say.

 Anyway, I experienced some synchronicity on that flight.

-One of his rules, and I am paraphrasing, is to take care of yourself like you were somebody you were supposed to take care of.
+One of JP's rules, and I am paraphrasing, is to take care of yourself like you were somebody you were supposed to take care of.
 If you just read over that quickly it will seem like a bunch of words.
 So take a moment to stop and think about what it means to care for someone.

 -Taking care of somebody (think about it)-

 When you are taking care of someone you are doing whatever is in your power to make sure that they are either safe, well-fed, and possibly even flourishing.
 You are going to make sure that they have food to eat, clothes to wear, feel comfortable, etc. It can be quite involved.

 I am not trying to get into a gender-roles argument here, but I want to say that Mothers are particularly known for being great at taking care of people.
 Yes, I will even say it is in their DNA as they are responsible for brining human life into the planet.
 In my own family, as I was growing up, the women were professionals at taking care of others, and this was awesome because it meant everyone got spoiled at family gatherings, holidays, birthdays, etc. There was always baking, pirogies, and treats.
 I want to use that mental image of caring moving forward.

 In young adult-hood a realization occurred as my world view started expanding from the small bubble of myself to others around me.
 At this point I started to realize that this caring for others might have a bit of a downside.
 I was never quite sure how to frame it, or understand it, and a chapter in Jordan Peterson’s book kind of tied it together for me.